 First, let’s briefly revisit the ICHRA and how it works.

-First, the business sets a monthly allowance for each employee.
-Employees then spend that money on health care, including individual health insurance policies, and submit proof of their purchases to the business.
-The business reviews this documentation and reimburses employees up to their allowance amount.
+First, the employer sets a monthly allowance for each employee.
+Employees then spend that money on healthcare, including individual health insurance policies, and submit proof of their purchases to the business.
+The employer reviews this documentation and reimburses employees up to their allowance amount.

 There are no caps on how much money the business can offer through the ICHRA.
-The ICHRA also permits businesses to offer different allowances to different employees, according to 11 employee classes:
+The ICHRA also permits organizations to offer different allowances to different employees, according to 11 employee classes:

 - Full-time employees